SQL Server license requirements are set out in the Microsoft Product Terms*, which can be found on the Microsoft Volume Licensing Website.

 * Please consult your specific Microsoft license agreements for information on how your software is licensed.
 You are solely responsible for complying with all applicable Microsoft licensing requirements, including the Product Terms.
 AWS recommends that you consult with your own advisors to understand and comply with the applicable Microsoft licensing requirements

-** Because the September 2015 version of the Product Terms requires a minimum of 4 licenses per Virtual OSE, this table specifies a minimum of 4 virtual representations of hardware threads (even if the instance type has less threads).
+** Because the current version of the Product Terms requires a minimum of 4 licenses per Virtual OSE, this table specifies a minimum of 4 virtual representations of hardware threads (even if the instance type has less threads).